Only-Sells-Tracker/abacus-training-app-ui/README.md

 # abacus-training-app-ui
-UI for abacus training app
+UI for mental math master app

 ## Running the code